python/cpython/Doc/faq/library.rst

    Warning: in general it is unwise to do this because you can easily cause a deadlock where your process is blocked waiting for output from the child while the child is blocked waiting for input from you.
-This can be caused because the parent expects the child to output more text than it does, or it can be caused by data being stuck in stdio buffers due to lack of flushing.
+This can be caused by the parent expecting the child to output more text than it does or by data being stuck in stdio buffers due to lack of flushing.
    The Python parent can of course explicitly flush the data it sends to the child before it reads any output, but if the child is a naive C program it may have been written to never explicitly flush its output, even if it is